-Ojstrica: Map + Hiking Guide to Lake Bled’s Most Scenic Viewpoint
+Ojstrica Hike: Map + Complete Guide to Lake Bled’s Most Scenic Viewpoint

 Lake Bled, Slovenia is stunningly beautiful.
 One of the best ways to view it involves a small hike to an epic viewpoint that stands high above Lake Bled.
 This viewpoint is called Ojstrica, which means a sharp peak.
 It does require a little effort, but the payoff is great.
 This mini-guide will walk you through everything you need to know in hiking this trail.

 * Some of the links in this post contain affiliate links.
 If you make a purchase through these links, we may receive a small commission at no extra cost to you.
 All recommendations are from first-hand experience that I feel will deliver value to you!
 Thank you for your continued support.

 FOLLOW & SHARE WITH A FRIEND!

 Where to Find the Ojstrica Trailhead

 Hikes to Osojnica and Ojstrica Viewpoints of Lake Bled